Meet The Tutors

 Gelareh is a fourth-year Kinesiology student completing a Bachelor of Science.
 She supports students in math and science, including Grades 9–10 math, advanced functions, calculus, and biology, with a focus on making complex concepts clear and approachable.
 Gelareh works with students at their own pace to help learning feel more manageable and less stressful.

-GR 9 - Post-Secondary
+GR 9 - Post-Secondary - Accepting new students

 Henry